 There are a number of mother daughter Celtic symbols scattered throughout the web.
-You need to be wary of these – they, like the symbol above, are artist impressions.
+You need to be wary of these – they, like the symbols above, are artist impressions.

 Translation: they’re not real symbols that came from the Celts – they’re adaptions from the original symbols.

-If you’re in search of a mother daughter symbol, take a minute to read our guide to the Celtic mother daughter knot.
+However, if you’re OK with that and you’re in search of a mother daughter symbol, you’ll find several in our guide to the Celtic mother daughter knot.